 “Remember your courage, young one,” Professor Feathers told him.

 And with a mighty thrust of his wings and a great whoosh of air, the owl carried the children out of the house and up—and up—into the sky.

-Chapter 3 -- The Calling
+Chapter 3 -- A Startling Discovery

 THE SKY WAS AS lovely as always.
 And it seemed to go on endlessly.
 Large clumps of clouds coasted by like boats on the open sea.

 Far below them they could see the coastline.
 The Atlantic Ocean held various shades of blue, green and white as waves lapped at the beaches.
 People moved about on foot and in cars, smaller than ants.
 If they dared to look up, Olivia wondered, what would they see?
 Were they invisible to people down there?
 Or would they look like a meteor streaking across the sky?

 “I wonder what they’re thinking?”
 Olivia mumbled to herself.

 Professor Feathers overheard.
 “I think they are just busy going about their lives,” he replied.

 The owl shook his head.
 “No. If they looked up, they would see nothing.
 We travel by way of magic, which is like a tunnel through reality.”

 “A tunnel?”
 Alex said, confused.